-The communities of Yarrawonga and Mulwala are certainly in full gear, for the preparing prestigious Australian Bush Poetry Championships and the festival of the Murray Muster.
+The communities of Yarrawonga and Mulwala are certainly in full gear, preparing for the prestigious Australian Bush Poetry Championships and the festival of the Murray Muster.

 Entries are rolling in for the Poetry Championships, and the request for Park, not far from the main street application forms and information regarding accommodation are most encouraging.